SerinaNya/jinzhijie/README.md

 -->

 ✨ This is Xiao_Jin! ✨
+- 🐍 Python is BEST!
-- A junior high school student
+- A senior high school student in China!
-- Busy studying
-- No energy to update my projects :cry:
+- A personal developer!
+- Make QQ bot by Graia Framework!